- Medical School - Carol Davila University of Medicine & Pharmacy (1993-1999)

 Meet Dr. Zaha

-Vlad Gabriel Zaha, M.D., Ph.D., is one of only a few onco-cardiologists in the Dallas area.
-An onco-cardiologist (or cardio-oncologist) is a cardiovascular medicine specialist who treats patients with heart and vascular problems resulting from cancer treatment or from the cancer itself.
+Vlad Gabriel Zaha, M.D., Ph.D., is one of only a few cardio-oncologists in the Dallas area.
+A cardio-oncologist is a cardiovascular medicine specialist who treats patients with heart and vascular problems resulting from cancer treatment or from the cancer itself.

 Chemotherapy and radiation treatment can help patients in their battle with cancer but meanwhile can also damage a healthy heart or worsen symptoms of cardiovascular disease.